ota-meshi/bignum/packages/core/README.md

 If `n` is given a non-integer value, an error will be raised.

+### BigNum.prototype.sqrt([options]): BigNum

+Returns an approximation to the square root of this.

+If this BigNum is a negative value, an error will be raised.

+An object can be given as an option.
+It's the same option for `divide()`.

 ### BigNum.prototype.abs(): BigNum

 Returns a BigNum whose value is the absolute value of this BigNum.